 While the above case won’t happen that often when training 3 times or even 5 times a week more often the following will happen:

 You feel energized by warming up and see that you have power left.
 Some days you get motivated right now.
 Others you still don’t wanna do anything.
 But that’s fine – do it anyway.

 - And how can you have great technique when starting out?
 Everyone sucks in the beginning.
 I even suck at most things now.
 But that’s what it is partly about.
 Accepting to suck and building up from there, to not be a totally-sucking-dude and become instead a half-of-the-time-sucking-dude.

-But we can change that – HMU on Instagram and tell me your thoughts!
+- But we can change that – HMU on Instagram and tell me your thoughts!
 Do you love my stuff?
 Do I suck big time?
 Let me know!

-No one would believe me this is real otherwise!
+- No one would believe me this is real otherwise!
 It would be like taking a video, loading it to youtube, without adding 100 disclaimers to not try it or that one link of all the thousands you used is an affiliate.